 The Ylläs ski resort had some really nice slopes, mainly because they go through those really cool trees, and there’s so much snow!
 I also had a few runs where I didn’t see another person my whole ride down.

-If you’re more into nordic skiing or snowboarding, you can do both there as well.
+If you’re more into Nordic skiing or snowboarding, you can do both there as well.
 Backcountry skiing and boarding are also popular there for the more advanced guys.
+There’s also this awesome skiing and photography excursion that I would have loved to do.

 I loved learning that the reindeer are actually semi-wild, and each winter they voluntarily return to their ‘home’ stables because they know they can find food there.
 In the spring and summer, they live out in the forest where they forage and give birth to their young.